 A court ruling that rejected a man’s claim that having his internet use monitored by his employer breached his human rights has been welcomed by a Midlands lawyer.

-Tracy Worthington an employment law specialist at FBC Manby Bowdler, said it was a clear indication that, in some cases, it can be reasonable for employers to check staff internet use and read personal messages where they suspect an employee is abusing IT services during work time.
+specialist at FBC Manby Bowdler, said it was a clear indication that, in some cases, it can be reasonable for employers to check staff internet use and read personal messages where they suspect an employee is abusing IT services during work time.

 Her comments follow the recent case of a Romanian man who took his employer to court claiming it had violated Article 8 of the European Convention on Human Rights (the right to respect for private and family life, the home and correspondence) by scrutinising his internet use at work.